littlebee/react-datum/src/selectedModel.md

-### ReactDatum.SelectedModel

-This react-datum component provides datums with a Backbone model that is selected model in the collection.
+This react-datum contextual component provides datums with a Backbone model that is selected model in the collection.
 It also  rerenders descendants on collection selection changes.

 Any descendant datum that accept a `model` context or prop, can be wrapped in a **ReactDatum.SelectedModel** component and will respond to changes in the model and on changes to the selected model in the collection.